Chaebol: Multiple monopolies

+Affiliates

 Depictions in popular culture

 Like many other conglomerates across the world, Korean chaebols have a presence in popular media.
 There are a large number of K-dramas that feature chaebols and chaebol family members.
-Some of these shows include A Business Proposal, Coffee Prince, What's Wrong with Secretary Kim, and The Heirs.
-Many Korean dramas portray the lifestyles of chaebol family members in a comedic manner.
-Other dramas, however, portray them as evil and cunning including Innocent Defendant, Remember, Vincenzo and Big Mouth reflecting the huge income inequality and corruption in South Korea.
-In addition, many chaebol family members have taken to social media outlets like Instagram and Twitter, where they publish snippets of their personal life.
-Some chaebols also partake in popular social media trends like mukbangs, as is seen on the popular YouTube channel 햄연지 YONJIHAM.
+Some of these shows, including A Business Proposal, Coffee Prince, What's Wrong with Secretary Kim, King the Land, and The Heirs, depict chaebol family members being competent and attractive.
+Other dramas, however, depict chaebol family members being materialistic and arrogant, including Innocent Defendant, Remember, Vincenzo, Reborn Rich, and Big Mouth, reflecting the massive income inequality and political corruption related to chaebols in South Korea.

+In addition, many chaebol family members have taken to social media outlets like Instagram and Twitter, where they publish snippets of their personal lives.
+Some chaebols also partake in popular social media trends like mukbangs, as seen on Ham Yon-Ji's YouTube channel, 햄연지 YONJIHAM.
 Some have suggested that these attempts at humanizing chaebols are purely financial strategies.